magic-lantern/fastai-notes/mimic_nlp_classifier_descr.md

 learn.lr_find()
 ```

+This rate will vary based on batch size.

+      For bs=96, 5e-2 worked well.
+      For bs=48, looks like 1e-1 would work

 ```python
 learn.recorder.plot()
 ```

 Change learning rate based on results from the above plot

+First unfrozen training results in approximately 90% accuracy

 ```python
 if os.path.isfile(str(init_model_file) + '.pth'):